noahm/rss-bridges/README.md

 # rss-bridges

 RSS is still cool, but some websites out there don't seem to think so.
-That's fine, because [rss-bridge]() fixes that.
+That's fine, because [rss-bridge](https://github.com/RSS-Bridge/rss-bridge) fixes that.
 These are some custom bridges I've made that do handy things for me.

+This is the successor to my other RSS pet project, [rss-proxy](https://github.com/noahm/rss-proxy).

 ## How to use